Nagarjun-07/Nagarjun-07/README.md

 ### 🏅 Achievements Unlocked

 - 🚀 Deployed multiple full-stack apps to production!
-- 🔥 Consistently learning new technologies every month.
+- 🔥 Consistently learning new technologies every week.
-- 🥇 Completed **20+ personal projects** in Web and AI.
+- 🥇 Completed **20+ personal projects** in Web, cloud and AI.
 - 📚 Actively contributing to open source and hackathons.
 - 🌟 Built projects with **1000+ combined views**.